 The Governor’s House is a 1742 building in the Georgian style and official residence of the governor who acts as the Commander of the Army in Scotland.
 The New Barracks, completed in 1799, functions as a military barracks and hosts the Regimental Museum of the Royal Scots Dragoon Guards.
 The nearby Drill Hall contains the Museum of the Royal Scots and the Royal Regiment of Scotland.
 Finally, one of the more curious corners of the castle is the dog cemetery.
 This was created in the 1840s and reserved for faithful four-legged companions of soldiers in the barracks and regimental mascots like Dobbler (d.
 1893), who accompanied the Argyll and Sutherland Highlanders to South Africa, Sri Lanka, and China during his nine years of active service.

-The castle contains many historically important objects, and chief amongst these is the Stone of Scone.
+This greatest of Scottish castles contains many historically important objects, and chief amongst these is the Stone of Scone.
 Also known as the Stone of Destiny, the block of sandstone was associated with the coronations of medieval Scottish kings at Scone Abbey on the island of Scone in Perthshire.
 Legend has it that only where the stone resides will Scottish kings rule.
 Removed from Scotland by Edward I of England in 1296 in a deliberate act of political propaganda, the stone was finally returned to the Scottish people in 1996.

 Alongside the Stone of Scone in the Crown Room of the castle are the items of the Scottish royal regalia collectively known as the Honours.
 These items date to the 16th century and consist of a crown, sceptre, and sword of state.
 They were first used together in the coronation of Mary, Queen of Scots in 1543 in Stirling Castle.
 Moved to various locations and then locked in a chest in a sealed room in the castle during Scotland’s troubled history with England, the Crown Jewels were rediscovered by the great novelist and historian Sir Walter Scott (1771-1832) in 1818.
 The magnificent regalia had not been seen by anyone for over a century but was soon put on public display in the Crown Room where they remain today.
 Over the years, more jewels have been added to enrich the collection, and these include the Stewart Jewels with the large ruby ring said to have been worn by Charles I of England (r.
 1625-1649) during his coronation in Westminster Abbey.